loryruta/molgena/README.md

 # MOLGENA (Molecular genarator) :construction:

 _The project is still under development and deep thinking.
-I trust the process, and I'm confident I will eventually get awesome results but I'm good also if they're just a little reasonable :smile:_
+I trust the process, and I'm confident I will eventually get awesome results but I'm also good if they're just a little reasonable_ :smile:

 Project ~~developed~~ under development and deep thinking for the exam of the course "AI for Bioinformatics".